codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 3) Sequence of declaration.

-If 2 selectors or more have exactly the same specificity the browser will select the one that was declared the last in the CSS file.
+If two selectors or more have exactly the same specificity the browser will select the one that was declared the last in the CSS file.

 ---

-(1) : The only way an !important value can be overridden is with another `!important` rule declared later in the CSS and with equal or greater specificity value otherwise
+(1) : The only way an `!important` value can be overridden is with another `!important` rule declared later in the CSS and with equal or greater specificity value otherwise

 {Check It!|assessment}(multiple-choice-3955022808)